hepaestus/3d-printing/_posts/2021-12-20-todays-print-beholder.md

 7. **Sleep Ray** The targeted creature must succeed on a DC 16 Wisdom saving throw or fall asleep and remain unconscious for 1 minute .
 The target awakens if it takes damage or another creature takes an action to wake it.
 This ray has no effect on constructs and undead.
 8. **Petrification Ray** The targeted creature must make a DC 16 Dexterity saving throw.
 On a failed save, the creature begins to turn to stone and is  restrained.
 It mu st repeat the saving throw at the end of its next turn.
 On a success, the effect ends.
 On a failure , the creature is petrified until freed by the greater restoration spell or other magic.
-9. **Disintegration Ray**.
-If the target is a creature, it must succeed on a DC 16 Dexterity saving throw or take 45 (10d8) force damage.
+9. **Disintegration Ray** If the target is a creature, it must succeed on a DC 16 Dexterity saving throw or take 45 (10d8) force damage.
 If this damage reduces the creature to 0 hit points, its body becomes a pile of fine gray dust.
 If the target is a Large or smaller non magical object or creation of magical force, it is disintegrated without a saving throw.
 If th e target is a Huge or larger object or creation of magical force, this ray disintegrates a 10-foot cube of it.
-10. **Death Ray**.** The targeted creature must succeed on a DC 16 Dexterity saving throw or take 55 (10d10) necrotic damage.
+10. **Death Ray** The targeted creature must succeed on a DC 16 Dexterity saving throw or take 55 (10d10) necrotic damage.
 The target dies if the ray reduces it to 0 hit points.